 And then there are the “fake” ferals.
 The ones who came to me, feral, or at least out on their own long enough that they WERE afraid of me, till they realized that the more they get used to me, the more they get the perks of being a Wilson cat!

 Oreo is one of my “original” feral cats.
 When I first started feeding in 2014, he was one of the three cats who came around once per day to eat, usually at dusk.
 He lived under my neighbor’s large barn across the street.

-I remember my dad talking about a black and white cat who he would see running around when my dad went to do his 2-mile walks.
+I remember my dad talking about a black and white cat who he would see running around when he went on his 2-mile walks.
 He would remark how FAST Oreo ran and was blown away by how stealth he was!